October 4th Vigils

 Family members, Indigenous community members, and concerned citizens gather for a vigil every October 4th to honour the memory of missing and murdered Indigenous women and girls.
 Vigils take place in communities across Canada as well as internationally.
 These gatherings serve to raise awareness and to provide support to families who have lost a loved one.

-These hearts represent the actions participants commit on doing to honour women, girls, and gender diverse people, that will contribute to systemic change to keep them safe.
+These hearts represent the actions participants commit to doing to honour women, girls, and gender-diverse people, that will contribute to systemic change to keep them safe.